-On February 1 of 1917, the 17th Re-enforcement Draft from Ayr - Private Roost among its ranks - embarked in the English south-coast port of Southampton for the short voyage across the English Channel to the Norman capital city of Rouen.
-The contingent landed there on the following day and made its way to the large British Expeditionary Force Base Depot nearby.
-There the detachment underwent final training and organization before moving on to its rendezvous with the parent 1st Battalion.
+On December 30, 1916, the 16th Re-enforcement Draft from Ayr - Lance Corporal Sheehan among its numbers - embarked in the English south-coast port of Southampton for the short voyage across the English Channel to the Norman capital city of Rouen and thence to the large British Expeditionary Force Base Depot nearby.
+There the detachment underwent final training and organization before moving to its rendezvous with the parent unit.

-(Right above: British troops disembark at Rouen on their way to the Western Front. - from Illustration)
+(Right above: British troops disembark at Rouen en route to the Western Front. - from Illustration)

-Apparently the standard length of time for this final training at the outset of the war had been ten days - although this was to become more and more flexible as the War progressed - in areas near Rouen, Étaples, LeHavre and Harfleur that became known notoriously to the troops as the Bull Rings.
+Apparently the standard length of time for this final training was ten days - although this was to become more and more flexible as the War progressed - in areas near Rouen, Étaples, LeHavre and Harfleur that became known to the troops as the Bull Rings.